mythz/jquip/README.md

 Events passed to your event handers are the 'real' browser DOM events.
 You can use the jquip.custom $.namedKey() feature for cross-browser key detection.

+### jquip Library Builder Service

+The project now includes the node.js **/server/jquip.builder.js** so you can host your own jquip Library builder service internally.

 ### Contributing

-I'd love help with this so pull requests are more than welcome!
+I'd love help with this so Contributors and pull requests are very welcome!

 The main task that needs doing is to get all the missing jQuery parts in as plugins and a comprehensive test suite so we can properly identify the parts of jQuery supported.